 NFS shares must be configured to ensure consistent reads and avoid using stale data caches.

-Choose a storage device that performs well while incurring volumes of small, random input/output (I/O.) Consider that read and write performance can greatly fluctuate depending on the characteristics of the I/O. This is an important distinction as ArcGIS Server and Portal for ArcGIS operations (interactions with the configuration store, cached bundle tiles, and so on) follow this pattern.
+Choose a storage device that performs well while incurring volumes of small, random input/output (I/O).
+Consider that read and write performance can greatly fluctuate depending on the characteristics of the I/O. This is an important distinction, as ArcGIS Enterprise operations (interactions with the configuration store, cached bundle tiles, and so on) follow this pattern.

 Often this means that a device that has been optimized for large, sequential reads and writes (as often occurs with imagery and video) is unsuitable for use with ArcGIS Enterprise components.